IIIF/3d/temp-draft-4.md

 ## Scenes with Duration

 A Scene may have a `duration` property that defines its length in seconds.
+The `duration` value must be a positive floating point number.
 Content resources may be annotated into a Scene for all or part of its duration.

 An annotation that targets a Scene using a PointSelector without any temporal refinement implicitly targets the Scene's entire duration.